micc83/cookie-notice-js/README.md

 > We use cookies to make sure you can have the best experience on our website.
 If you continue to use this site we assume that you will be happy with it.

-Check my website for a [DEMO](http://codeb.it/).
 Depending on the visitor browser language one of the preloaded translation will be shown.
 At the moment **CookieNoticeJS** supports *EN, IT, DE and FR*.
 If you want to contribute with an extra language do not hesitate to open an issue or a PR.

 **CookieNoticeJS** has been succesfully tested on IE9+, Chrome, Firefox and Safari.